knro/appImageSSLTest/README.md

 https://www.faa.gov/air_traffic/flight_info/aeronav/digital_products/dtpp/search/results/?cycle=1705&ident=KSAN

 However, returned size is 0 if the application is ran within an AppImage.

-When running against Qt 5.8 in 16.04 locally, it works and downloads OK.
+16.04: Compiled against Qt 5.8, it works and downloads OK **locally**.
+With AppImage, it fails.

-When running locally using Qt 5.8 under /opt, the SSL download fails like the AppImage under Ubuntu 14.04.
+14.04: Compilted against Qt 5.8, it fails **locall** as well as within an AppImage.